 The second way is by sitting with one leg over the opposite knee.
 Does your foot look more arched than was revealed by your footprint on the Wet Test?
 If so, this means your low arches are caused by weight bearing, which means they are flexible.
 Basically, the weight and impact of your body isn’t being optimally distributed.

-If not, it’s likely that you have rigid flat feet.
+If not, you most likely have rigid flat feet.
 While flexible flat feet are more common, a rigid flat foot is “rigidly flat both with and without weight being placed on the foot.”
-According to Verywell Health, “Rigid flat feet may be due to the tarsal coalition (a condition in which the bones have grown together), arthritis and congenital conditions.”
+According to Very well Health, “Rigid flat feet may be due to the tarsal coalition (a condition in which the bones have grown together), arthritis and congenital conditions.”
 Ouch.

-We all know how important healthy feet are in improving one’s sense of balance, as well as posture.
+We all know the important role healthy feet play in improving one’s sense of balance, as well as posture.
 If your feet aren’t aligned, after all, how can you expect the rest of your body to be?

 Good posture starts from the ground up, literally.
-So when you invest in orthotic insoles or orthopedic shoes with arch support for women, you’re investing in an overall straighter spine and better posture and positioning for your entire body.
+So, when you invest in orthotic insoles or orthopedic shoes with arch support for women, you’re investing in your health.
+Indeed, orthotic insoles will help you maintain an overall straighter spine, adopt a better posture and positioning for your entire body.

-You can also do simple stretches, focusing on your calves and fascia especially, as well as taking care to walk on the balls of your feet instead of landing hard on your heels.
+You can also do simple stretches, focusing on your calves and fascia especially, as well as making sure that you walk on the balls of your feet instead of landing hard on your heels.
 Some stretches people with flat feet can do to improve flexibility include picking up marbles or other small items, like a napkin or handkerchief, with your toes.

 Check out this video for some great foot stretching exercises:

-Surprisingly, too, it’s been suggested that those with flat feet should go barefoot more often!
-It’s thought to improve the strength of the muscles of the foot.
-Because people with flat feet are believed to have less intrinsic muscle strength, this is key.
+Surprisingly enough, it’s been suggested that those with flat feet should go barefoot more often!
+Indeed, walking barefoot is thought to improve the strength of the muscles of the foot.
+Because people with flat feet are believed to have less intrinsic muscle strength, walking barefoot is therefore a great way to strengthen their foot muscle and improve foot stabilization overtime. .
 Intrinsic muscles are the muscles along the bottom of the foot.

-But of course, investing in sandals with cushion and arch support is one of your best options when it comes to getting the proper arch support on a regular basis.
+If all these solutions are a fantastic way to prevent pain and heal from foot conditions, investing in sandals with cushion and arch support is also a crucial part of making sure you have healthy feet.
+Sandals are one of your best options when it comes to getting the proper arch support on a regular basis.
 After all, it’s not like we can go barefoot all the time.